 A Powerful Investing Strategy To Consider

 The final investing strategy to consider is buying growth stocks and investing in real estate, instead of dividend stocks.
-This powerful combination provides the best of both worlds: high growth and income.
+This powerful combination provides the best of both worlds: growth and income.

 I’ve invested in growth stocks and dividend stocks since 1997.
 Growth stocks have, by far, provided the most amount of returns since college.
 What I’ve also consistently done with some of my growth stock winnings is reinvest some of the proceeds into real estate.
 I’ve also used my savings to expand into real estate as well.